Union Camp Corporation: The merger

 In May 1956, the merger between the 2 companies came together.
 With Union Bag company having sales of $123,031,000 and owning over a million acres (4,000 km²) of timber, it was surprising that the Camps negotiated as equals with the Calders, when the Camps had a fraction of the sales and property with $27,675,225 in sales and 240,000 acres (970 km²) of timber.
 After months of negotiations, and a final offering to the Camp shareholders of 1.75 shares for every share owned, a deal was struck.
 On 13 July 1956 the merger was completed and the Union Bag-Camp Paper company was born.

 In the late 1950s, a product made from kraft paper was created for applications such as a core in doors, aircraft construction, marine applications, etc., wherever strength with light weight and buoyancy were critical.
 The product was called "Honeycomb" and it was unique in that it resembled a beehive, with the edges of the cells giving overall greater strength wherever it was used.
-The size of the cells could be changed and the thickness of the sheets could be varied to suite the application.
+The size of the cells could be changed and the thickness of the sheets could be varied to suit the application.
 It could also be impregnated with resins to make it stronger and waterproof.
 The manufacturing plant for this product was at Glens Falls, New York and a technical staff was maintained there for architects and engineers.
 Also, at this site in Glens Falls, Union Camp maintained a cave-like storage facility where microfilms of all the company's important documents, such as contracts and legal papers, were sent after filming.
 The necessity or inspiration for such an operation was the Cold War.